AnalyticsEnthusiast/AWSRedshiftDataWarehouse/README.md

 > python etl.py
 ```

-or alternativily you can run the shell wrapper run.sh like so
+or you can run the shell wrapper run.sh like so

 ```
 > ./run.sh